-The public comment period began June 25, 2019 and ends July 9, 2019.
-The public is instructed to submit their written comments on the Proposed 2018 Consolidated Plan Annual Performance and Evaluation Report by close of business, July 8, 2019 to: Charles V. Sorrentino, New York City Consolidated Plan Coordinator, Department of City Planning, 120 Broadway 31st Floor, New York, New York 10271, email: Con-PlanNYC@planning.nyc.gov.
+The public comment period began June 25, 2019 and ended July 9, 2019.
+The public was instructed to submit their written comments on the Proposed 2018 Consolidated Plan Annual Performance and Evaluation Report by close of business, July 8, 2019 to: Charles V. Sorrentino, New York City Consolidated Plan Coordinator, Department of City Planning, 120 Broadway 31st Floor, New York, New York 10271, email: con-PlanNYC@planning.nyc.gov.

-Comments received will be summarized and agencies' responses incorporated into the version submitted to HUD.
+Comments received were to be summarized and agencies' responses incorporated into the version submitted to HUD.
+However, no comments were received.